jonthorell/synth-nu-vinyl-store/README.md

 6. The vertical line dividing the columns on the landing page made the page look weird on lower resoltions.
 Fixed by using jQuery to remove/add the classes based on the resolution.
 7. Couldn't get the gmail integration working at first.
 It kept complaining about bad credentials when username and password was in env.py but worked fine when set explicitly in settings.py.
 Not sure what the problem was, since the code looks the same now except now it works...I suspect some typo crept in somewhere.
 8. Some overflow issues that showed up on real mobile but wasn't visible in devtools.
-Seems to work now, so I suspect it as a cached css-file that was the culprit.
+Seems to work now, so I suspect it was a cached css-file that was the culprit.
 9. Products page looked too cramped when in two columns.
 Fixed by removing some details and keeping that to the product_details page
 10. Fullname did not show up in user-menu.
 Forgot to make sure fname and lname is set on all accounts.
 Fixed by making a custom signup form
 11. Custom signup form was hard to get the fields in the order I wanted them.
 It took a while to find out you needed both the Meta class and field_order to make it work.
 12.The css to remove the bullet points from the li on the privacy page hit too wide.
 Fixed by altering the css.
+13. Update/remove links in bag did not work.
+Turned out it did not load the js-file correctly.
+Fixed.

 # Bugs encountered but not fixed yet